People often ask me about the best way to detoxify.

 High in antioxidants, it helps keep your body in balance, protecting against free radicals that can cause aging and degenerative disease.

-Green tea has also frequently been shown to have a protective effect against certain types of cancer.
+Green tea may also have a protective effect against certain types of cancer.

 A 2007 study published in the journal Cancer Epidemiology, Biomarkers & Prevention found that a green tea concentrate boosted production of detoxification enzymes, which play a key role in cancer prevention.

 These popular snacks are rich in the soluble fiber pectin.
-Pectin helps purge toxins from the bloodstream and lower LDL cholesterol.
+The pectin in apples helps purge toxins from the bloodstream and lower LDL cholesterol.

 A 2006 study published in the journal Phytotherapy Research found that pectin can aid in the excretion of toxins, such as mercury and lead.